maggieha1/Sudoku-4by4-Solver-Grover-Algorithm/README.md

 *   Czelusta, G., Verma, D. R., & Wanjalkar, G. (2024).
 Grover's algorithm on two-way quantum computer. arXiv. https://doi.org/10.48550/arxiv.2406.09450.
 *   Jones, D., & Varcoe, B. (2022).
 A Method for Application of a Quantum Search Algorithm to Classical Databases. arXiv. https://doi.org/10.48550/arxiv.2206.03938.

-This notebook demonstrates how to solve a 4x4 Sudoku puzzle using Grover's algorithm within IBM's Qiskit framework.
-It covers the setup of the Sudoku instance, identification of empty and pre-filled cells, and extraction of Sudoku constraints (clauses).
-The quantum circuit is initialized with variable, clause, ancillary, and output qubits.
-The core of the algorithm involves defining an oracle function to mark valid Sudoku solutions by phase shifting, and a diffuser function to amplify these marked states.
-These functions are applied iteratively, and the circuit is then executed on a simulator.
-Finally, the measurement results are interpreted to display the solved Sudoku board.
-The notebook also includes visualizations of the quantum circuit in both ASCII and Matplotlib formats.

-Key steps include:
-1.  **Preparation:** Setting up the 4x4 Sudoku board and defining parameters.
-2.  **Identification:** Distinguishing between empty and given cells.
-3.  **Constraints:** Generating clauses for conflicts between empty and given cells, and between empty cells themselves.
-4.  **Circuit Setup:** Defining quantum registers and initializing the quantum circuit.
-5.  **State Initialization:** Creating a uniform superposition and setting the output qubit for phase kickback.
-6.  **Oracle:** Implementing Sudoku rules to mark valid solutions.
-7.  **Diffuser:** Amplifying marked solutions and diminishing unmarked ones.
-8.  **Grover Iterations:** Repeatedly applying the oracle and diffuser.
-9.  **Execution & Measurement:** Running the circuit on a simulator and obtaining measurement results.
-10. **Interpretation:** Converting the most probable measurement into the solved Sudoku board.

-The notebook concludes by showcasing the potential of quantum computing for combinatorial problem-solving with relevant references.